 If your advertiser has access to video from manufacturers on items they’d like to promote or footage provided to a franchise, this is another option.
 They could use this and then make a few changes to highlight their location, either with a freelancer or in a subscription platform.

 Once advertisers understand that the production part doesn’t have to hold them back, they’ll be more apt to try video.
-Once they do, and you have performance data to share with them, they’ll likely make it a regular part of their campaigns.
+Once they do, and you have performance data to share with them, they’ll make it a regular part of their campaigns.
 Your advertisers could get better results, and your numbers will be stronger.

 Feel Confident About Proposing Video to Your Advertisers